 - Nintendo announcing the Wii U exclusivity of Bayonetta 2 resulted in angry fans bombarding Platinum Games with messages demanding that it be brought to other consoles as well.
 So far, Platinum has not relented, due to Nintendo funding the game after Sega cut their funding and originally canceled the game.

 - Nintendo has created another massive firestorm after quietly announcing that they'll be taking possession of all YouTube Ad revenue from gameplay videos.
 This includes not just legal gray areas like Lets Plays, but things such as reviews (which would be protected under fair use) and press videos.
 The internet caught fire as a result.
-Nintendo ended this policy just as quietly some time after the announcement, so quietly in fact that many gaming sites haven't reported about it) and in late May 2014, they are planning to set up an affiliate program on YouTube to split revenue with content creators that utilize Nintendo's IP's.
+Nintendo ended this policy just as quietly some time after the announcement (so quietly in fact that many gaming sites haven't reported about it) and in late May 2014, they are planning to set up an affiliate program on YouTube to split revenue with content creators that utilize Nintendo's IP's.